ma12vlad/Hunt/README.md

 Then, in Gnome-Builder you can add it to your projects.

 ---
-if you are a graphic designer who can help with creating a better app icon, just create a pull request with whatever you have, I would really appreciate it :).
+If you are a graphic designer who can help with creating a better app icon, just create a pull request with whatever you have, I would really appreciate it :).

 Help with translations for languages other than English would also be nice.